tutilus/vscode-restclientnext/docs/DOC.md

 exchange | Preview the whole HTTP exchange(request and response)

 ## Settings
+These settings can either be set on your [User or in the Workspace Settings](https://code.visualstudio.com/docs/configure/settings) (in the `.vscode/settings.json` file):
 * `rest-client.followredirect`: Follow HTTP 3xx responses as redirects.
 (Default is __true__)
 * `rest-client.defaultHeaders`: If particular headers are omitted in request header, these will be added as headers for each request.
 (Default is `{ "User-Agent": "vscode-restclient", "Accept-Encoding": "gzip" }`)
 * `rest-client.timeoutinmilliseconds`: Timeout in milliseconds.
 0 for infinity.
 (Default is __0__)